DrewNaylor/guinget/docs/How-to-use.md

 You can search for all packages containing the last-selected package's ID using `Search for last-selected ID` in either the package context menu or from the `Selected packages` menu.

-Searches are now re-run after a cache update if there's text in the search box, but you can turn that off by unchecking `Re-run search after cache update` in the `Options` window as described above.
+Searches are now re-run after a cache update if there's text in the search box, but you can turn that off by unchecking `Re-run search after cache update` in the `Options` window as described in the `Sidebar` section.

 If you don't want to manually clear the search box, you can now use the `Esc`/`Escape` key instead.